for American Protégé e-mails

 To apply for the Competition participants must submit:

-The application packages acceptance will be closed on October 10, 2017 (application materials must be in the American Protege office).
+The application packages acceptance will be closed by the end of the day on October 10, 2021 (application materials must be in the American Protégé office).

 Application Fees are not refundable.